WilliamMena/programming-challenge/README.md

+## Installation

+To get this project running, you would need to enter in your terminal 'bundle install' to install all the required gems.
+Then 'rake db:migrate && rake db:seed && rails s' to set the database and have some sample data.
+Then 'rails s' will start your server.
+If Rails doesn't open up your browser for you, entering 'localhost:3000' in your browser should take you to the root page of the application.

 ## Objective

 We would like to see how you perform a task that represents an aspect of our typical work, albeit somewhat simplified in the interest of time.